 There may be an optimal level of flexibility, however genetics play a part in this so some of it is likely out of our control.
 The gene COL581 is associated with inflexibility and has been shown to be more prevalent in endurance runners compared to the general population, further suggesting inflexibility is a favourable trait for endurance runners.

-One study (Yamaguchi et al, 2020), found a warmup consisting of 4 – 5 minutes of dynamic stretches to be more effective than a 15-minute zone 2 effort, on performance.
-Their warmup protocol consisted of leg swings, knee to chest, butt kicks, holding the thigh parallel to the floor and extending the knee straight out in front of you, and heel raises into toe raises.
-10 repetitions of each exercise were performed as quickly as possible.
+One study (Yamaguchi et al, 2020), found a warm-up consisting of 4 – 5 minutes of dynamic stretches to be more effective than a 15-minute zone 2 effort, on performance.
+Their warm-up protocol consisted of:

 A typical active warm-up for a long-distance runner could commence with 5 – 10min of walking or easy jogging.
 If preparing for a fast-running effort, training session or race, then incorporate 6 – 8 dynamic movement drills with particular focus on the lower limbs (i.e., walking lunges, side lunges with thoracic twist, leg swings, A skips, walking single leg dead lifts, heel to bum kicks, stiff knee forefoot slaps).
 Conclude the warm-up by completing three short building sprint efforts.

 Are you a long distance runner wanting to improve your speed, endurance or distance?
 Get in touch today, or watch the video below, to find out how we can help you achieve your goals.Get in touch today to find out how we can help